vorgestern/LuaLodePNG/Readme.md

 Copy the shared object to where Lua will find it with `require "lodepng"`.

 ## Windows
-Build with Visual Studio 2022 (VS17)
+Build with Visual Studio 2022 (VS17).<br/>
-The Release build (32 bits) will create lodepng.dll in the repository root directory, the Debug build in buildsys/VS17/Debug.
-Copy the DLL to where Lua will find it with `require "lodepng"`.
 Execute unit test with

     lua unittest.lua

+The Release build (32 bit) will create lodepng.dll in the repository root directory, the Debug build in buildsys/VS17/Debug.
+Copy the DLL to where Lua will find it with `require "lodepng"`.

 # Status
 Version 0.1 Preliminary - under development